HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </archedata>
 ```

-In the example above, the `archedata` tag defines a data template that is handled like an `archetype`, but is generally used to map one piece of data to another that is structured differently.
+In the example above, `archedata` tag defines a data template that is handled like an `archetype`, but is generally used to map one piece of data to another that is structured differently.

 Essentially, `archedata` defines a parameterized data that can be referenced by a variable name defined by the `name` attribute.

-#### 2.4.3) `error` tag
+#### 2.4.3) `error` Tag

-The `error` tag is used to define an error-specific document fragment template.
-The `type` attribute can be used to specify the corresponding error name, but the `name` attribute does not need to be specified.
+`error` tag is used to define an error-specific document fragment template. `type` attribute can be used to specify the corresponding error name.
+But `name` attribute does not need to be specified.
 When defining error names, you must use the backtick attribute value syntax.

-When the `type` attribute is not specified, or when the `ANY` value is used, it means the default error template, which can match any error.
+When `type` attribute is not specified, or when the `ANY` value is used, it means the default error template, which can match any error.

-Essentially, the content defined by the `error` tag sets the key value of the `ERROR` variable corresponding to the `type` key name, so the functions of the following two tags are the same:
+Essentially, the content defined by `error` tag sets the key value of `ERROR` variable corresponding to `type` key name, so the functions of the following two tags are the same:

 ```hvml
      <error type=`SegFault`>